 - If not active, click the Slide Master Ribbon tab.

-- At the left, you’ll see a single primary slide master and, optionally, multiple supporting layouts.
+- On the left, you’ll see a single primary slide master and, optionally, multiple supporting layouts.
 Edit the design from the main slide view.

 - Customize the primary master in this view to apply changes to presentation slides.
 Your changes can be as varied as changing the look and placement of bullets to adding your organization logo on specific slide layouts.
 Don’t type specific content unless you want it to display on multiple slides.
 You can also customize individual layouts to meet your design needs.

 - Once you have modified the master, click Close Master View or change the view back to Normal.